Santhosh0045/Traffic-Sign-Board-Images-Classification/README.md

 # Traffic-Sign-Board-Images-Classification

-1. Traffic Sign Board Images classification with Transfer Learning with Pytorch on Google Colab.
+1. Traffic Sign Board Images classification with Transfer Learning with Pytorch.
+2. Trained on Google Colab with Free GPU support.